David Robertson

 Father Time has yet to catch up with Robertson, who was outstanding for Texas in 2024.
 Shockingly, he turned in a career-high 72 innings while falling one strikeout short of reaching triple digits.
 The right-hander only tallied two saves for the Rangers, but ranked third in the league with 35 holds, demonstrating he can still be effective in high-leverage.
 Robertson's 33.3 percent strikeout rate was a 96th percentile metric, though he failed to improve his 9.4 percent walk rate that was below-average and consistent with prior outputs.
 The 2025 free-agent will turn 40 years old in April, so a multi-year deal likely isn't in the cards, but his consistency and experience make him an attractive target for teams looking to contend for a World Series title.
 Read Past Outlooks

 $Signed a one-year, $5 million contract with the Rangers in January of 2024.
-The deal includes a $7 million mutual option (or $1.5 million buyout) for 2025 and $1 million per year in deferred payments from 2027-31.
-Declined his mutual option in November of 2024.
+Declined $7 million mutual option for 2025 in November of 2024.

 PFree Agent